* New flash- Black Moon is being reuploaded.

 I gasped.
 To hear that the dragon of this world was the typical dragon that you would listen to in fairy tales, and the worse part of it is that they bring chaos and destruction everywhere they go.
 Even though I am a dragon myself, this truly brought a nasty mark on my species.
 I personally love being a dragon, and to be possibly hunted down was not something that I ever wanted in my whole entire life.

 “Since the beginning of time.”

-At that moment Phil eyes became wide as he heard what I just said.
+At that moment, Phil’s eyes became wide as he heard what I just said.
 “I-I-I’m sorry.
 I didn’t know your parents had died.”

 “Things happen.
 If you don’t mind.
-I would appreciate it if you don’t ask any more question about me, okay?”
+I would appreciate it if you didn’t ask any more questions about me, okay?”

 “Eat up, you are welcome to stay in this house as long as I live.”
 The grandmother warmly spoke.
 She gently patted my head in a comforting manner.
 How long has it been since I felt such warmth?
 It felt like ages.

 Small unexpected tears trickled down my face.
-I reached up to wipe it away and for a short time I couldn’t help but continue to silently cry.
-Phil felt uncomfortable seeing me cry, and grandmother came over to give me a gentle hug.
+I reached up to wipe it away, and for a short time, I couldn’t help but continue to silently cry.
+Phil felt uncomfortable seeing me cry, and my grandmother came over to give me a gentle hug.